Is Miralax safe for our children? Major concerns have surfaced that indicate otherwise.

 Miralax is an adult laxative that has been around for 13 years.
 According to the media, it has emerged as a hugely popular drug treatment for constipated children, often given to them on a daily basis, for years.
 This despite the fact it was never approved for children, and even adults are only supposed to take it for seven days, no longer.

 So what can explain the evolution of laxatives like Miralax and others containing PEG morphing from a short-use adult-only drug to children swigging it daily?
 I call it the “off-label limbo” – that’s the dance in which a pharmaceutical company keeps lowering the prescribing bar until doctors feel comfortable jumping over it.
-As an experienced personal injury lawyer in Boston I’ve seen a lot of drug firms do this dance.
+As an experienced personal injury lawyer I’ve seen a lot of drug firms do this dance.

 In the case of Miralax and PEG, the drug makers started selling doctors on the idea that PEG couldn’t hurt children because not enough of it got absorbed into their colons.
 But did they have proof of that?
 No.